laredoza/code-generator/README.md

 - [x] Dotnet WebApi Domain Driven Design
 - [ ] Python FastApi Domain Driven Design
 - [ ] Next.js Domain Driven Design

+**Note:** The tool is still in development and is not yet ready for production use.
 # Importing Schemas
 ## Importing project data is possible from the following sources:
 - [x] MSSQL database / Sqlalchemy (ODBC)